top of page

 -

-Those interested in puppy raising must fill out the Involvement Interest Form.
 This indicates you are interested in moving forward with the raising process, and intend to fulfill the necessary requirements.

 -